usab-skrow/swe-ireland/subtopics/culture.md

 7. People have many interests outside work like health & fitness, sports, gaming, hiking, cycling, music & arts and many more.
 Connect with people having common interests.
 8. Generalization & Stereotyping: Do NOT generalize things about people from their appearance based on what you have seen on the TV or internet.
 Everyone is different.
 9. Visibility: Do not be timid & shy.
 Share your thoughts and opinions with people freely as long as they not maligning someone/some entity.
 No behind the back b*tching.
 If you think its controversial then zip it.
-10. Aware of social issues/movements: Be aware of social issues/movements in the world like discrimination against LGBTQ+, inequality, veganism, greenhouse emissions, etc.
+10. Aware of social issues/movements: Be aware of social issues/movements in the world like discrimination against minorities, LGBTQ+, inequality, veganism, greenhouse emissions, human rights, etc.
 11. Be sensitive: To pronunciation of a person's name, a person's gender (biological or otherwise), personal beliefs, etc
 12. Work Life Balance: Work is part of your life, Not your entire life.
 If you find you are not able to make time for other things, take a break and prioritize your workload.
 Health & Family takes precedence over Work.